MicrosoftDocs/OfficeDocs-SkypeForBusiness-pr.pt-BR/Teams/manage-teams-skypeforbusiness-admin-center.md

 ## <a name="manage-settings-after-the-migration"></a>Gerenciar configurações após a migração

-Quando a migração dessas configurações for concluída, as desabilitaremos no centro de administração do Microsoft 365 e no centro de administração do Skype for Business, e elas poderão ser gerenciadas no novo centro de administração Microsoft Teams.
+Quando a migração dessas configurações for concluída, as desabilitaremos no Centro de administração do Microsoft 365 e no centro de administração do Skype for Business e elas poderão ser gerenciadas no novo centro de administração Microsoft Teams.